 Straddle the Nebraska-Iowa state line

 The Bob, the popular name for the Bob Kerrey Pedestrian Bridge spanning the Missouri River, has the quintessential photo opp waiting to happen.
-The state line between Nebraska and Iowa is painted on bridge.
+The state line between Nebraska and Iowa is painted on the bridge.
 Find it in Omaha.

 It’s not a long walk to get to it, either, so you need not fear breaking (much) of a sweat to reach it.